Realizing Resource Recycling

 Road Map for Long-term Goal Achievement

-2020~2022 By 2025 By 2030
+2020~2022 By 2025年 By 2030年

-Business strategy Net sales of products to enhance sustainability that contribute to resource circulation (Base year: 2020)
+Business strategy Net sales of Products to Enhance Sustainability that contribute to resource circulation 1.1 times 1.3 times 2 times or more

-Raw material resource conversion Net sales of products not derived from fossil fuels and using recycled materials 3 billion yen 40 billion yen 100 billion yen
+Raw material resource conversion Net sales of products not derived from fossil fuels and using recycled materials 3 billion yen 10 billion yen 100 billion yen

 Recycling waste products Rates for recycling waste plastic into new materials Analyze current conditions and set baselines 2 times 100%